SomnathSI/personal-site/src/data/about.md

 - In the summer of 2007, I was at Indian Statistical Institute in Bangalore.
 Unfortunately, I did not have a great time there.
 The only thing I remember from that summer was the trip to Mysore and Ooty and my first air travel.
-I flew from Bangalore to Calcutta on a Sahara (now defunct) plane from the HAL airport (now defunct) in Bangalore.
+I flew from Bangalore to Kolkata on a Sahara (now defunct) plane from the HAL airport (now defunct) in Bangalore.

 - In the summer of 2008, I was an intern at Barclays Capital at Singapore.